minetest/minetest/README.md

 Library specific options:

-    BZIP2_INCLUDE_DIR               - Linux only; directory where bzlib.h is located
-    BZIP2_LIBRARY                   - Linux only; path to libbz2.a/libbz2.so
     CURL_DLL                        - Only if building with cURL on Windows; path to libcurl.dll CURL_INCLUDE_DIR                - Only if building with cURL; directory where curl.h is located CURL_LIBRARY                    - Only if building with cURL; path to libcurl.a/libcurl.so/libcurl.lib